alpinebuster/as-docs/content/docs/plugin.md

 let button;

 ```
 Now we need to register the plugin.
-This process will give Blockbench all the required information to handle the plugin.
+This process will give AS all the required information to handle the plugin.
 In case the user is offline or loads the plugin from the computer, this will also provide the plugin metadata such as name and author for the plugin store.

 Write this code inside the function right after the button variable.